seanhulseman/Ames-Housing-Price-Prediction/README.md

 ## Overview

 This project is based on [a well known kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) and focuses on predicting housing sale prices in Ames, Iowa using various regression techniques (XGBRegressor, GradientBoostingRegressor, RandomForestRegressor, and VotingRegressor).
-With a RMSLE of 0.1217 on unseen data the [Extreme Gradient Boosting Regressor](https://github.com/dmlc/xgboost/tree/master) was the best model on this training data.
-I also made a less overfit voting regressor combining each model in the hopes of creating a less over fit model that performs nearly as well on unseen data (RMSLE 0.1242) and worse on training data (which may be helpful!)
+With a RMSLE of 0.1239 on unseen data the [Extreme Gradient Boosting Regressor](https://github.com/dmlc/xgboost/tree/master) was the best model.
+I standardized and streamlined the data cleaning and feature engineering and demonstrated increased performance caused by my feature engineering (without feature engineering: RMSLE 0.1247)

 ## Dataset